dennishedback/unit-test/README.md

 ### Example

-The following code should contain _all_ aspects of using umit.
+The following code should contain _all_ aspects of using test.h:

     #include "test.h"